Sensory Space

 Interactive Pods

-Projects have included partnering with the BBC to use our pods for public outreach, for public health campaigns with NHS (National Health Service, UK), as well as collaborations with various arts and culture, educational and national heritage organisations.
+Projects have included partnering with BBC to use our pods for public outreach, with NHS (National Health Service, UK) for public health campaigns, as well as collaborations with schools, colleges, museums, arts, culture and national heritage organisations.

 BBC Public Outreach

-BBC Northern Ireland has also toured one of our pods to the Ulster Museum in Belfast and other public spaces for key events and issues such as education, policing, sport, culture, politics and community development as well as being used as a sustainable way to gather content for BBC broadcasts.
+Other surprise appearances have included visits to art galleries, museums, events and a number of schools and colleges.
+BBC Northern Ireland has also toured one of our pods to the Ulster Museum in Belfast and other public spaces and events to investigate key subjects such as education, culture, politics and community. |

 Student Experiential Learning